Samizo-AITL/zenn-articles/articles/en/06_mechanical/07_full_code_common_structure.md

 title: What Is Full Code Design? — A Common Structure Shared by FreeCAD, LaTeX, and Klayout
 ---

-# 🧠 【Mechanical Design:07】What Is Full Code Design? — A Common Structure Shared by FreeCAD, LaTeX, and Klayout
+# 【Mechanical Design】🧠 07.
+What Is Full Code Design? — A Common Structure Shared by FreeCAD, LaTeX, and Klayout
 topics: ["design philosophy", "CAD", "FreeCAD", "LaTeX", "Klayout", "Git"]

 ---